1. Home

 This could involve downsizing to a smaller flat, moving further out or moving into a shared house.

-Moving in with friends is also a good option, to divide your spend between you.
-Additionally, If you have a spare room that you are able to rent out, you can earn up to £7,500 tax free
+Additionally, if you have a spare room that you can rent out, you can earn up to £7,500 tax free if you have a lodger.

 Again, with rent and bills being the biggest spend, you can save a lot by downsizing, but you have to think of the associated costs in order to make sure it’s worth it.